 We need your voice, support, and solidarity to make sure we don’t lose another Anjana and to ensure a safe, inclusive, and queer-friendly mental healthcare system.

-Take a step towards ensuring equal protection for the queer community by signing this petition today or by giving a missed call on 08061930240.
+Take a step towards ensuring equal protection for the queer community by signing this petition today.

 Conversion Therapy: When Being Queer is a Sin -- The Quint